Code-Institute-Submissions/Milestone-Project-SimonGame/README.md

 - *Power Slider -* <br>
 A simple slider to turn the game ON or OFF.
-It will turn basic green to see that you've put the button on ON.
+It will turn basic green to see that you've put the button ON.

 - *Coloured Pads -* <br>
 4 Basic (abit darker) color pads like the same simon game.<br>
-All pads have a CSS hover style, so the player could easily see which pad they are going to press.
+All pads light up with a lighter color and box-shadow effect.

 - *Start Button -* <br>
 A start button which is changing in color when you turn the power ON. <br>
 With the change in color you are able to see that the game is ready to play.

 - *Count Display -* <br>
-A simple box with a red border and black background with a text color of red. <br>
+A simple box with a red border and black background with a text color of red.
-Added a box-shadow to it so when the Power is on you see a little glow on it.

 - *Strict Slider -* <br>
 A slider button to turn the strict option ON or OFF. <br>